What is the GDPR

 It has introduced new responsibilities, including the need to demonstrate compliance, more stringent enforcement and substantially increased penalties than the current Data Protection Act (DPA), which it supersedes.

 Courts Design is committed to implementing and maintaining high standards of information security, privacy, and transparency.
 We impose strict rules on ourselves for protecting and managing data in accordance with the GDPR and other applicable regulations – including the PECR.

 We comply with applicable GDPR regulations.
 As a data processor, we will be working closely with our customers and partners to meet contractual obligations for our procedures, products, and services.

 We seek to embed the GDPR into our operating principles and ensure our employees are constantly mindful of its importance to them as data subjects and that they should consider it always when dealing with other people’s personal data.

 We recognised that GDPR is a specialist area and commissioned a professional organisation to advise us.
 We asked GDPR Auditing to help us with our GDPR programme, they performed a thorough independent audit of our readiness for GDPR.
 Following the audit, we set about creating a compliance programme for implementing all the recommendations identified in the audit report.

 We are working through all the recommendations proposed by our advisors, focussing on the personal data we hold for our customers, clients, suppliers, and vendors.

-We are preparing our staff for the GDPR by making them aware of their responsibilities in respect to other people’s data and ensuring that they in turn know how we deal with their personal data.
+We have prepared our staff for the GDPR by making them aware of their responsibilities in respect to other people’s data and ensuring that they in turn know how we deal with their personal data.

-We are updating all our policies and procedures in light of the GDPR.
+We have updated all our policies and procedures in light of the GDPR.